 Generalization

 Generalization is a technique to purposefully exclude some parts of data to make it less identifiable while retaining data accuracy.
-With this technique, data can be modified into a range of values with logical boundaries.
+By automating this technique, data can be modified into a range of values with logical boundaries without intervention.
 For example, a specific address can be revealed without a house number, or the number is replaced within a range of 140 house numbers of the original one.

 Data Swapping

-Data swapping, also known as shuffling or permutation, is a technique that swaps and rearranges dataset attribute values making the data unmatched with the initial information.
-Switching attributes that include identifiable values such as social security number or date of birth, can significantly influence anonymization.
+Data swapping is a technique that swaps and rearranges dataset attribute values, making the data unmatched with the initial information.
+Switching attributes that include identifiable values such as social security number or date of birth can significantly influence anonymization.

-Data swapping is often used when dealing with identifiable data inside columns stored in excel files, for instance, customer or employee records.
+Data swapping is often used when dealing with identifiable data inside columns stored in excel files, customer or employee records.
+Algorithms can automatically shuffle data within columns so there is no link between the records and the individuals.

 Data Perturbation

-Data perturbation is a technique that slightly modifies the initial dataset by adding random noise and using value rounding methods.
+Data perturbation is a technique that slightly modifies the initial dataset.
+The software can add random noise and use value rounding methods.
 The values must be proportional to the disturbance employed to retain data usability.
 For example, if the base used to modify the original values is too small, data cannot be sufficiently anonymized.
-And if the base is too large, the data may not be recognizable or usable.
+If the base is too large, the data may not be recognizable or usable.

 For example, often a base value of 5 is used for rounding values such as age.